- Advocated for the federal anti-FGM ban that was ultimately signed into law by then-President Trump.

 - The Department of Justice awarded a federal grant to AHA Foundation to conduct FGM training in Chicago over the next three years.
 This is our first federal grant.

-Lisa Brett and Brooke Bumgarner, AHA’s Senior Consultant and Program Development Director respectively, give an anti-FGM training in Salt Lake City, Utah.
+Lisa Brett and Brooke Bumgarner, AHA’s Senior Consultant and Director of Policy and Program Development respectively, give an anti-FGM training in Salt Lake City, Utah.

 HEROES WHO MAKE OUR WORK POSSIBLE – DONOR AND SUPPORTER REFLECTIONS